mhfaisaluddin/Learn-Scrap-Selenium/README.md

 - work time (internship, part-time, contract, or full-time), and
 - job description.

 The code successfully scrapes 43 job offers from 2 pages and pulls out the data into a .csv and .txt file on 10/31/2022.
+[Click to see the results](https://github.com/mhfaisaluddin/Learn-Selenium-Scrape/blob/main/job_offers.csv)

 ## File description
 - user_credentials.txt, as a container for your LinkedIn account username & password.
 - scrapeCode.py, as the code for data scraping LinkedIn job posts.
 - job_offers.csv, as the stored data from the web scraping.
 - job_descriptions.txt, as the full description of all offers.